 The aim of the conference as a whole is to "... bring together some of the world’s leading experts and emerging scholars to reassess [the Great War's] literary and cultural impact and explore its vexed relationship to modernity..."
 A more complete description of the conference, with a list of the presenters and a copy of the conference programme, can be found here.

 Tim Kendall is Professor of English at Exeter.
-He edited the anthology Poetry of the First World War for Oxford University Press, and presented Ivor Gurney: The Poet Who Loved the War for BBC TV.
+He edited Poetry of the First World War, Modern English War Poetry, and The Oxford Handbook of British and Irish Poetry, and presented Ivor Gurney: The Poet Who Loved the War for BBC TV.
 He is President of The War Poets Association, and owner of the blog War Poetry.
 Links to several of his other essays on John Allan Wyeth can be found in the "Wyeth Links" section of this site.